wkumari/draft-wkumari-dnsop-extended-error/README.md

    Internet-Drafts are working documents of the Internet Engineering Task Force (IETF).
-Note that other groups may also distribute
+Note that other groups may also distribute working documents as Internet-Drafts.

-Kumari, et al.           Expires August 31, 2017                [Page 1]

-Internet-Draft     draft-wkumari-dnsop-extended-error      February 2017

-   working documents as Internet-Drafts.
 The list of current Internet- Drafts is at http://datatracker.ietf.org/drafts/current/.

-   Internet-Drafts are draft documents valid for a maximum of six months and may be updated, replaced, or obsoleted by other documents at any time.
+   Internet-Drafts are draft documents valid for a maximum of six months and may be updated, replaced, or obsoleted by other documents at any

+Kumari, et al.           Expires January 3, 2018                [Page 1]

+Internet-Draft     draft-wkumari-dnsop-extended-error          July 2017

+   time.
 It is inappropriate to use Internet-Drafts as reference material or to cite them other than as "work in progress."

-   This Internet-Draft will expire on August 31, 2017.
+   This Internet-Draft will expire on January 3, 2018.

 Copyright Notice